krishnabagal/Ganglia/README.md

 # Ganglia

-This Scripts are use to mearged ganglia rrd files.
+- Ganglia_view : Ganglia view defination.
+- rrdmerge.py and rrdmerge.sh : Scripts are used to merage RRD- Files.